 Australia

-Australia has well-known persistent efforts in protecting indigenous communities’ rights, with a range of laws to secure indigenous heritagehe Aboriginal and Torres Strait Islander Heritage Protection Act 1984 (ATSIHP Act) has enabled the Australian Government to directly protect the indigenous people’s properties and cultures when under threat or when the state laws have failed.
+Australia has well-known persistent efforts in protecting indigenous communities’ rights, with a range of laws to secure indigenous heritage.
+The Aboriginal and Torres Strait Islander Heritage Protection Act 1984 (ATSIHP Act) has enabled the Australian Government to directly protect the indigenous people’s properties and cultures when under threat or when the state laws have failed.
 The Act also enables Aboriginal or Torres Strait Islander individuals for an emergency or a longer-term declaration for specific protections.
 Australia initiated another act called the Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act), which helps acknowledge the heritage value of indigenous, historical, and natural places.

 Canada

 With one of the largest Indigenous populations, Canada has well-developed systems and institutions that successfully protect the rights of indigenous people.
 59 Aboriginal Financial Institutions (AFIs) across Canada offer financial services and support for Indigenous businesses.
 The AFIs mainly focus on promoting entrepreneurship in Indigenous communities, helping them to maintain stability in the nation’s market.
 By doing so, the AFI enables the indigenous communities to gain a stronger base to survive in the constantly threatened environment.
-Seeking reconciliation, Canada’s Recognition of Rights discussion tables also provided the indigenous people with improved rights, respect, and cooperation.
+Seeking reconciliation, Canada’s Recognition of Rights discussion tables also prioritized the needs of the indigenous people and provided the indigenous people with improved rights, respect, and cooperation.

 International Labor Convention (ILO)